Friday, March 23, 2018

 She is the creator of the Living Art pedagogy for performance art.

-Claire now uses Asheville NC as her home-base.
+Claire now uses Asheville NC as her home-base where she runs the CCC Center for Connection + Collaboration.

 “My work as an artist blurs boundaries and crosses categories.
 Re-defining the traditional concepts of a “piece” and challenging the conventions of performance, time, space and audience relationships.”